codewpf/servo-legal/terms-of-use.md

 - You may create an account using email, Apple Sign In, or Google Sign In.
 - You are responsible for maintaining the security of your account credentials.
-- You may delete your account at any time from the App's Profile screen.
+- You may delete your account at any time from the App by opening Profile → About Servo → Account → Delete Account.
 You may also contact us if you need deletion support.

 ---